Kika (retailer)

-Kika is an international chain of furniture stores, headquartered in Austria.
-It has 70 stores, most of them in Europe.
+Kika was an international chain of furniture stores, headquartered in Austria.
+It had 70 stores, most of them were in Europe.

 History

 In June 2013, Steinhoff International acquired Kika-Leiner, which operated 73 stores.

 In June 2018, the Signa Holding, a real estate and retail investor, acquired from Steinhoff International the Kika-Leiner retail outlets, which operated 100 stores and managed 6,500 employees.

+In 2024 Kika-Leiner declared bankruptcy.